 But for most of us Ubuntu can replace Windows full-time.
 It offers a safe, dependable desktop experience that can run on and support a wide range of hardware.
 Software available covers everything from office suites to web browsers, video and music apps to games.

 Can Ubuntu Run .exe Files?

-Software installers made for Ubuntu (and other Linux distributions) tend to come as ‘.deb’ files.
-These can be installed similarly to .exe — you just double-click and follow any on-screen prompts.
+Software installers made for Ubuntu (and other Linux distributions) are usually distributed as ‘.Deb’ files.
+These are similar to .exe files on Windows: you double-click on the installer you download and follow any on-screen prompts to install it.

-Notable Windows software that can run on Ubuntu through Wine includes older versions of Photoshop and early versions of Microsoft Office .
-For a list of compatible software refer to the Wine App Database.
+Windows software that can run on Ubuntu in Wine includes: older versions of Photoshop, early versions of Microsoft Office and many older PC games.
+For a fuller list of compatible software refer to the Wine App Database.